 We gassed up the Pontiac, drawing fuel from the underground five thousand gallon shop tank, and were headed down the highway by one-thirty.
 Mom would have to hang out in the restaurant while I slipped back through the men’s room secret doorway to chat with Mr. Gray, but she wouldn’t mind; the food really was outstanding.
 I told her a few more things along the way, including the tale of the attempt by heavily armed but inept bounty hunters to take Jack and me out below Potomac, but my mind was on the instructions I wanted to pass on to our hacker contacts.
 I’d gotten past my initial shock, somewhat come to terms with my uncle’s betrayal, and I didn’t doubt his jealousy-powered drive for revenge was as real as the fires of Hades could be.
 But there was something else, something he hadn’t told us, something I couldn’t put my finger on, and it was driving me crazy.

 Then, just as we pulled into East Missoula, it hit me.
 By all accounts, Mary the mute was a powerfully unattractive female.
 From day one, he’d never fallen for an ugly female.
 Revenge, jealousy, even hatred…no. Impossible.
-He’d gleefully jump into bed with a bitch, but never a dog.
+He’d gleefully jump into bed with a pretty cougar, but never with a dog.
 Which meant he’d lied about that part…and if he’d lied about one thing, what else might false about his story?

 The possibilities were endless and paralyzing; I almost missed the turnoff to the frontage road that led to the Half Castle.